pystage/pystage/README.md

 PyStage bridges the gap between [Scratch](https://scratch.mit.edu/) and Python.
 This module implements all code blocks as available in scratch.
 With the PyStage command line converter Scratch projects can be easily transferred to Python executable Code.
+To run your game in Python, PyStage uses [PyGame](https://www.pygame.org/news).

 ![test](docs/pystage.png)